 ERCOT may deploy Non-Spin, which has not been deployed as part of a standing On-Line Non-Spin deployment, under the following conditions:

-When (HASL –Gen) – (30-minute load ramp) < 0 MW, deploy half of the available Non-Spin capacity.
+When (HASL –Gen) – (30-minute load ramp) < 0 MW, deploy the available Non-Spin capacity.

-When (HASL – Gen) – (30-minute load ramp) < -300 MW, deploy all of the available Non-Spin capacity.

-When PRC < 2500 MW, deploy all of the available Non-Spin capacity.
+When PRC < 2500 MW deploy all of the available Non-Spin capacity.

 When the North-to-Houston (N_H) Voltage Stability Limit Reliability Margin < 300 MW, deploy Non-Spin (all or partial) in the Houston area as needed to restore reliability margin.